-Update (July 3, 2017): In the original post, below, we pondered the conundrum of Anibal Sanchez, who testified that he was an illegal immigrant in the context of his workers’ compensation retaliation lawsuit against his former employer, Dahlke Trailer Sales.
+Update (July 3, 2017) (under the headline: “Minnesota Supreme Court Tries to Thread the Needle to Reconcile State/Federal Laws of Employment and Immigration Policy”): In the original post, below, we pondered the conundrum of Anibal Sanchez, who testified that he was an illegal immigrant in the context of his workers’ compensation retaliation lawsuit against his former employer, Dahlke Trailer Sales.
 Sanchez’s admission put his employer in a tough spot.

 Sanchez was suing Dahlke seeking reinstatement but, under federal law, Dahlke would be subject to civil and criminal liability for reinstating Sanchez.
 In the original post, we questioned whether the Court of Appeals had “side-stepped” this conflict.
 This past week, the Minnesota Supreme Court held that the intermediate court of appeals got it right.
 There was, however, a strong dissent by Justice Anderson, joined by Chief Justice Gildea and Justice Stras.